XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 ---|---|

-0x00 | Default mode, use power-up configuration information parameters at startup |
+0x00 | Default mode, use power-on config info parameters at startup |

-0x01 | Power-off memory mode, use user configuration parameters obtained from MCU at startup |
+0x01 | Power-off memory mode, use user config parameters from MCU at startup |

 Microphone Volume